 Anyone in the Postman community can access a public workspace.
 A public workspace can enhance a new user's onboarding experience with your API, inspire your existing users with new use cases and resources, increase your API's discovery in Postman search results, and enable you to work publicly with partners.

 Before other Postman users can work with your team in a public workspace, your team needs to have a public team profile.
 A public team profile encourages other users to collaborate with you in a public workspace, enables you to ask for contributions and gather feedback, and increases your API's discovery in search results.
-A public team profile also shows up on the Public API Network.
+A public team profile also shows up on the Postman API Network.

 To make your team profile public, do the following: